Easy ways to shine in interviews

 Show your enthusiasm

 Few things lower an interviewer’s spirits more than candidates who don’t seem interested in the role.

 Someone who is keen and knows their stuff can really help lift the day.
 Enthusiasm, initiative and a can-do attitude often compensate for a lack of experience too.

 Be sure to check out the company website, do a Google search and try to get a sense of current priorities, likely challenges and future plans.

 Ask a couple of questions which will show your understanding of the company and help you find out more about the role.

 Answer the question

-Try and keep things fresh – don’t memorise set answers or you’ll end up seeming very stilted and scripted.
-Respond in a clear way and avoid waffle – better to be short and focused, rather than long, irrelevant and boring.
+Try and keep things fresh – don’t memorise set answers or you’ll seem stilted.
+Respond in a clear way and avoid waffle – better to be short and focused, rather than long and boring.